16 Tips for Building the Perfect Home Office

 It’s hard to get work done when you’re using the same computer for creating spreadsheets as you do for playing video games or watching Netflix.

-This works on the same principle as separating work and office areas.
+This is the same principle as separating work and office areas.
 Your brain associates your work computer with work, improving productivity.
 The lack of distracting software and documents helps as well.

 3. Maintain office hours